buildspace/buildspace-projects/Flow_NFTs/en/Section_0/Lesson_2_Whats_Flow.md

 ![](https://hackmd.io/_uploads/r1id5d4tc.png)

 The attendant (react app) asks you what you want and gives you a cheque (transaction), you sign it with your pen (wallet app like Blocto, Lilico or Metamask) and you submit it to the vending machine (smart contract).
-The vending machine is **on** the blockchain and it does what your transaction tells it to if the transaction follows the blockchains rules.
+The vending machine is **on** the blockchain and it does what your transaction tells it to if the transaction follows the rules of the blockchain.
 In our example, the transaction could be taking some tokens from you and giving you a diet coke!

 ### 🏦 Accounts
 Flow also uses a new kind of data structure called "Accounts" to store things.
 You can think of a Flow account just like an email account or Dropbox/Google Drive/Baidu Cloud account.
 They have access credentials (login/password) and store things inside them like files and text.